We are always happy to talk over any questions you may have and provide an initial scope on how you can go about selling your IFA business.

 In many cases the sale of the IFA business arises where the seller is planning to retire.
-This may be the pk,an but what happens if you plan on retiring but get bored or get a lucrative offer which attracts you in the future?
+This may be the plan but what happens if you get bored or receive a lucrative offer which attracts you in the future?

 Specialist solicitors for selling your IFA business